The Voice of Poland season 3

-The Voice of Poland (season 3) began airing 7 September 2013 on TVP 2.
+The third season of The Voice of Poland began airing 7 September 2013 on TVP 2.

 Mateusz Ziółko won the competition on November 30, 2013, marking Maria Sadowska's first win as a coach, and the first stolen artist to win The Voice of Poland.

 Hosts and coaches

 It was announced that Justyna Steczkowska will not return because of her pregnancy and work commitments.
 After her resignation rumors had been circulating that Doda may replace her.
 However, this information has been soon debunked by TVP.
 Ewa Farna, Monika Brodka, Edyta Górniak and Maria Peszek were said to join the show.
 On 2 July 2013, Maria Peszek confirmed that she had received a proposition from the production team, but she hadn't accepted it.
 Anita Lipnicka, Renata Przemyk, Anna Wyszkoni, Kasia Kowalska, Kasia Nosowska, Urszula, Maria Sadowska and Anna Maria Jopek were also said to be in the running for the role.
 Tomson & Baron from Afromental and Marek Piekarczyk were expected to return for the next series.
 On 22 July 2013, Patrycja Markowska announced she would be leaving the show to concentrate on her career.

 After weeks of speculations, on 29 July 2013, Marek Piekarczyk, Tomson & Baron, Maria Sadowska and Edyta Górniak were revealed as the judging panel.
 All hosts from the previous season were said to return.
 However, Iga Krefft did not return as a V-Reporter.